 - Bats Both, Throws Right

 - Height 6' 1", Weight 180 lb.

 He made his big league debut on June 3, 2016 against the New York Mets.
-Facing All-Star pitcher Noah Syndergaard, he struck out in his first and second at-bats, but managed a single in his third.
-Then he struck out again versus Logan Verrett in his fourth plate appearance.
+Facing All-Star Noah Syndergaard, he struck out in his first and second at-bats, but managed a single in his third, then struck out again versus Logan Verrett in his final at bat.
 He only played 5 games for the Cubs, going 1 for 11 (.091).
-With Iowa he finished the season at .333 with 9 homers and 54 RBIs in 76 games, giving him a minor league batting line of .286/.380/.469 in 131 games, with 39 doubles, 13 homers and 77 RBIs.
+With Iowa, he finished the season at .333 with 9 homers and 54 RBI in 76 games, giving him a minor league batting line of .286/.380/.469 in 131 games, with 39 doubles, 13 homers and 77 RBI.
 With most other organizations, he would have been considered a top-line prospect, but the Cubs were teeming with promising young players and he was a bit lost in the shuffle as 2017 started.
-He played 11 games, hitting .156, but was mainly with Iowa, where he hit .266 with 12 homers and 52 RBIs in 81 games.
-On July 30th, he was one of two prospects traded by the Cubs to the Detroit Tigers in return for C Alex Avila and P Justin Wilson, with Isaac Paredes joining him.
+He played 11 games, hitting .156, but was mainly with Iowa, where he hit .266 with 12 homers and 52 RBI in 81 games.
+On July 30th, he was one of two prospects (Isaac Paredes being the other) traded by the Cubs to the Detroit Tigers in return for catcher Alex Avila and reliever Justin Wilson.